souravpoddar171/water-snake-gun-game/README.md

 # water-snake-gun-game
-I developed this game  using python visit https://souravpoddar171
+I developed this game  using python